 BCS welcomes English Language Learners (ELL).
-The new BCS website has translation options and provides enrollment information (newspaper postings, brochures and applications) in Spanish.
+The new BCS website has translation options and provides enrollment information (newspaper postings, brochures and applications) in Spanish, French and a variety of languages.
 BCS follows all mandates for ELL instruction as defined by the NYC Department of Education.
 The Brooklyn Charter School ELL process follows Part 154 of the Regulations of the New York State Commissioner of Education (CR Part 154), the ASPIRA Consent Decree, in addition to the No Child Left Behind Act.
 The BCS ELL program is an immersion program.
-Students are placed in an English speaking classroom with teachers who are fluent in their language or with teachers who had ESL training..
+Students are placed in an English speaking classroom with teachers who are fluent in their language or with teachers who had ENL training.
 Additionally, ELL students receive pull out supports by an ELL certified teacher.
 The process BCS takes to identify and support ELL students is outlined below: